 Bottom Line Up Front: Here’s my high level take if you want a quick decision…

-- Roomba 890: If you have high pile carpets, the Roomba 890 is a much better option here.
+- Roomba 890: If you have high pile carpets, the Roomba 890 is a much better option available here.
+That’s a record discount on the 890.

 Contents (Jump to)